StevenBrons/eternity/formats.md

 ## Filename
 A super pieces file should be named after the positions of the pieces it represents.
 Like:
-`A1A2` `F3F4G3G4` `B3`
+`A1A2` `F3F4` `B3`
-The positions should be ordered in alphabetical order.
+The positions should be ordered the order of the hexdecimal values the positions represent.
 No file extension is given.

 ## Format indicator
 The first line of the file should always contain the format like: